ocaml/dune/doc/project-layout-specification.rst

 executables that are not meant to be installed will be visible inside this scope only.

-Because scopes are exclusive, if you whish to include the dependencies of the project you are currently working on into your workspace, you may copy them in a ``vendor`` directory, or any other name of your choice.
+Because scopes are exclusive, if you wish to include the dependencies of the project you are currently working on into your workspace, you may copy them in a ``vendor`` directory, or any other name of your choice.
 Jbuilder will look for them there rather than in the installed